The role of improvement teachers

 - the ability to build positive learning relationships with students and colleagues.

-If a learning specialist is appointed to the role, they will be required to manage their Improvement Teacher responsibilities (including by an increased focus on prioritised students) as well as their responsibilities as a learning specialist.
-This is part of their obligation under the .
+If a learning specialist is appointed to the role, they will be required to manage their improvement teacher responsibilities (including by an increased focus on prioritised students) as well as their responsibilities as a learning specialist.
+This is part of their obligation under the Victorian Government Schools Agreement .